essdot/js-lessons/doc/functions.md

 ## "Fat arrow" syntax

 The "fat arrow" (`=>`) syntax for defining functions was added in ES6.
 Using it is shorter than `function`, and mostly equivalent.
-However, when you declare a function in fat-arrow syntax, its scope is *lexically bound*.
+However, when you declare a function in fat-arrow syntax, it is *lexically bound*.
 More on that in a moment.

 Parentheses should surround the list of arguments for the function being defined, but if there is only one argument, you can omit the parentheses.